maina-david/whatsapp-sdk-php/README.md

   - `name`: The name of the location. `OPTIONAL`
   - `address`: The address of the location.
 This field is only displayed if name is present.. `OPTIONAL`

-- `sendReplytoLocationMessage(array $options)`: Send a location message to a recipient
+- `sendReplyToLocationMessage(array $options)`: Send a location message to a recipient

   - `message_id`: whatsapp message ID of previous message. `REQUIRED`
   - `to`: phone number. `REQUIRED`